akyriako/otc-docs/doc/source/caf/ready/high-availability.rst

 Availability refers to the ability of a product or service to perform a specified function under specified conditions at a specified time or within a specified period of time.
 It is a measure of the reliability and maintainability of the product.

 Service availability is generally measured by the SLA.
 Each type of cloud service provides services based on their SLA commitment.
-The following table lists the downtimes acceptable for different SLA commitments.
+The following table lists the downtimes acceptable for different SLA commitments:

 +---------+-------------------+--------------------+------------------+
 | SLA     | Weekly Downtime   | Monthly Downtime   | Yearly Downtime  |